siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 5. Since we are only interested in data involving mean and standard deviation measurements, the data set is pared down to remove columns that we are not interested in.
    - The pared down data set now has 10299 rows and 68 columns.
+   On hindsight, it would be more optimized to pare down the measurement data set before performing the column bind.

 6. Rows in the reduced data set is then updated with appropriate labels for the activities.

 7. Column headings involving features are also updated with more user-friendly descriptions.

-<small>On hindsight, it would be more optimized to pare down the measurement data set before performing the column bind.</small>

 As a final step, another independent tidy data set is created with the average of each variable for each activity and each subject.